ErfanRasti/arch-setup/docs/10_applications_and_packages/1_flatpak_applications.md

 - `dev.qwery.AddWater`: AddWater is a simple tool to customize `firefox` appearance.
 - `io.github.lainsce.Colorway`: Generate color pairings from selected color that follow certain color rules.
-- `com.github.johnfactotum.QuickLookup`: Look up words quickly with Quick Lookup, a dictionary application powered by Wiktionary™.
+- `dev.mufeed.Wordbook`: Wordbook is an offline English-English dictionary application powered by WordNet and eSpeak.
 - `com.github.johnfactotum.Foliate`: A simple and modern eBook viewer.
 - `dev.geopjr.Collision`: Check hashes for your files
 - `org.gnome.design.IconLibrary`: Icon Library is a simple tool to browse and search for icons.